<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h3 class="wp-block-heading"><a href="https://optionscorp.com/memory-care/"><strong>Memory Care at Home</strong></a></h3>

-<p>Memory care services are designed to support individuals living with Alzheimer’s disease or other forms of dementia.
-These services are typically provided by caregivers with specialized training in cognitive support, rather than general personal or companion care.</p>
+<p>Memory care supports people living with Alzheimer&#8217;s or another form of dementia.
+It&#8217;s usually handled by caregivers with specific training in cognitive support, rather than the general personal or companion care a typical aide provides.</p>

-<p>Caregivers trained in memory care provide:</p>
+<p>Caregivers trained in memory care help with:</p>

 <ul class="wp-block-list">